Wubbe/Leon-s-display/README.md

 }
 ```

 This response contains all the data that the sensor returns.
-Temperature, Humidity, PM2.5 (calibrated) and PM2.5 (not calibrated).
+Temperature, Humidity, PM<sub>2.5</sub> (calibrated) and PM<sub>2.5</sub> (not calibrated).
 We take the calibrated version as it has a correction to avoid too high values that aren't accurate.
-Using this PM2.5 value, look at he link after Observations and note the number that is mentioned there.
+Using this PM<sub>2.5</sub> value, look at he link after Observations and note the number that is mentioned there.
 In this case it is number 38617.
 We have found it.
 Finally!

 Now, go to the setup page of the display, choose 'Hollandse Luchten (Sodaq) as sensor and fill 38617 (fill in your number) as sensor number.

 Press the 'Save' button on the setup page and do a Reset also.
-Now the current PM2.5 value should appear.
+Now the current PM<sub>2.5</sub> value of the specified sensor should appear.

 #### Sensor community (server)